 But in addition to those health benefits, there are plenty of other reasons to make to this a barefoot sport, as follows.

 • Shoes are unnecessary for non-contact sports played on safe surfaces, and this sport is played on grass surfaces that some people routinely go barefoot on (and in earlier times it used to be very common).
-The sport is as close to non-contact as can be, and the incidental contact should not more risky for bare feet than for bare hands.
+The sport is as close to non-contact as can be, and the incidental contact should not be more risky for bare feet than for bare hands.

 • Expensive athletic footwear will not need to be purchased.
 This may not be much of an issue for those who are well off, but for families on fixed budgets those shoe costs can add up.